Category:110 State and Federal Wage Rates and Other Requirements

 110.3.1 Employee Interviews

 The resident engineer or delegated representative shall conduct contractor employee interviews (also known as wage rate interviews) as part of the Wage Rate Compliance Checks (WRCC).
-The wage rate interview is necessary to verify compliance with wage rate laws as well as Equal Employment Opportunity (EEO) laws.
+The wage rate interview is necessary to verify compliance with wage rate laws.

 For all state and federal funded projects, wage rate interviews shall be conducted at an average rate of one interview per each two weeks that work is active, except for Job Order Contracts.
 Wage interviews for Job Order Contracts shall be conducted at a rate of one interview for each month that work is active.
 These established wage interview frequencies are per contract and are entered into AWP without a job number designation.
 The completed Employee Interview Form CR-1 is saved in e-Projects under the primary job number on combination projects.